-Correlation analysis traditionally deals with two random variables.
-For this pairwise setting, prominent measures include Pearson's correlation, Spearman's correlation, Hilbert-Schmidt independence criterion [9], distance correlation [25], mutual information [5], and maximal information coefficient [23].
+Dependence analysis traditionally deals with two random variables.
+For this setting, prominent measures include Pearson's correlation, Spearman's correlation, Hilbert-Schmidt independence criterion [9], distance correlation [26], mutual information [5], and maximal information coefficient [24].

 To discover multivariate correlations in multidimensional data, recently multivariate measures have been proposed.
-Total correlation [10, 28] is defined based on Shannon entropy.
-It is a generalization of mutual information to the multivariate setting.
+Total correlation [10, 29] is defined based on Shannon entropy.
+It is a generalisation of mutual information to the multivariate setting.
 It however tends to give higher dimensional subspaces larger scores, regardless if correlations in such subspaces are strong [5].